WilliamXXu/liver_model/README.md

 # liver_model
-The program is divided into a few sections:
+The main.m program is divided into a few sections:

 adjustable parameters\
 parameters\